thorio/vfio-run/README.md

 ### Application doesn't want to run in VM

 Some applications or anticheats will refuse to run in a VM.
-In some cases, they can be fooled by configuring SMBIOS.
+In some cases, they can be placated by configuring SMBIOS.
 Use `.smbios_auto()` to automatically read relevant values from the host system and build a credible config.
 Tested with VRChat EAC, others may or may not work.

 ### QEMU warnings "Failed to mmap 0000:01:00.0 BAR 1.
 Performance may be slow"
 See [this issue](https://github.com/thorio/vfio-run/issues/1).